The greener the greenspace, the happier and less self-absorbed people are, Vermont team reports.

 The cause of affect

-“Being in nature offers restorative benefits on dimensions not available for purchase in a store, or downloadable on a screen,” says UVM’s Chris Danforth, a professor of mathematics and fellow in the Gund Institute.
+“Being in nature offers restorative benefits on dimensions not available for purchase in a store, or downloadable on a screen,” says UVM’s Chris Danforth, a professor of mathematics and fellow at the Gund Institute.
 He notes that a growing body of research shows an association between time in nature and improved mood, “but the specific causal links are hard to nail down.”

-The team of UVM scientists consider several possible mechanisms through which urban nature may improve mental health, including Green Mind Theory that suggests that the negativity bias of the brain, “which may have been evolutionarily advantageous—is constantly activated by the stressors of modern life,” the team writes.
+The team of UVM scientists consider several possible mechanisms through which urban nature may improve mental health, including the Green Mind Theory that suggests that the negativity bias of the brain, “which may have been evolutionarily advantageous—is constantly activated by the stressors of modern life,” the team writes.

 “While we don’t address causality in our study, we do find that negative language—like ‘not,’ ‘no,’ ‘don’t,’ ‘can’t,’—decreased in the period immediately after visits to urban parks,” says Danforth, “offering specific linguistic markers of the mood boost available outside.”
 Conversely, the study shows that the use of first-person pronouns—“I” and “me”—drops off dramatically in parks, perhaps indicating “a shift from individual to collective mental frame,” the scientists write.